publicresources/VirtualXposedFrida/README.md

 just add your target on the app then you can play with it :)

 #Note
-the target aplication will be black screen, because its the gadget awaiting for a frida iteracrion.
+the target aplication will be black screen, because its the gadget awaiting for a frida iteraction.

 #Iteration example
 usb